-Equality Homotopy ∞-Groupoid

-reflexivity constant path identity morphism

-symmetry inversion of paths inverse morphism

-transitivity concatenation of paths composition of morphisms
+Equality Homotopy ∞-Groupoid reflexivity symmetry constant path inversion of paths identity morphism inverse morphism transitivity concatenation of paths composition of morphisms

 In practice, transitivity is often applied to prove an equality by a chain of intermediate steps.
 We will use the common notation for this such as a = b = c = d.
-If the intermediate expressions are long, or we want to specify the witness of each equality, we may write
+If the intermediate expressions are long, or we want to specify the witness of each equality, we may write happen that b and c, say, are judgmentally equal, then we may write